Accessible Cruises: Cruising with Disability Information

-If you have a disability, are disabled in any way or have some special needs or a special handicap you can still enjoy a great cruise experience and learn all about accessible travel.
+If you have a disability, are disabled in any way, or have some special needs, you can still enjoy a great cruise experience and learn all about accessible travel.

-Because the cruise lines are all different you need to compare the cruise lines and all they have to offer; this requires a little research on your part.
-However travel agents who specialize in cruise travel can really shorten your work and prevent a lot of problems and help you gain the best access.
-I encourage you to seek out their help and not try to go it alone.
+Because the cruise lines are all different, you need to compare the cruise lines and all they have to offer; this requires a little research on your part.
+However, travel agents who specialize in cruise travel can really shorten your work and prevent many problems and help you gain the best access.
+I encourage you to seek their help and not try to go it alone.

 Most of the cruise lines have elevators that have control panels within easy reach from a wheelchair.

-It may be a concern if it is going to be uncomfortable in any way.
-Also there is a remote possibility that they might run out of them.
-If you bring a motorized or power wheelchair make sure to bring your charger along - one that is adaptable to 110 volts.
+It may be a concern if it will be uncomfortable in any way.
+Furthermore, there is a remote possibility that they might run out of them.
+If you bring a motorized or power wheelchair, make sure to bring your charger along - one that is adaptable to 110 volts.

 For blind travelers who bring along their guide dogs or other service animals, they'll have a difficult time finding the best cruise.
 Each of the ports of call has different rules and regulations regarding guide dogs and service animals.
 Service animals may not be allowed to leave the cruise ship.

 It's important to work with a travel agent who specializes in disability travel who knows how to do this and may be familiar with your chosen cruise already.